gaaclarke/romeo_juliet/README.md

 ## Getting Started

-Execute the example with `flutter run`, all platforms are supported except web since it lacks isolates.
+Generate the platform files by running `flutter create .` then execute the example with `flutter run`.
+All platforms are supported except web since it lacks isolates.

 ## Explanation